--William Shakespeare
+~William Shakespeare

-No matter how the Father figure you grew up with behaved, there is a Loving Father inside of you that will help you draw boundaries and bring order, protection and direction to your life.
-This Loving Father archetype will help you to be authentic in your interactions with others.
-It will help you to be reliable and true to your word.
-It will help you to be firm, emphatic and fair.
+No matter how the Father figure we grew up with behaved, there is a Loving Father inside of us that will help us draw boundaries and bring order, protection and direction to our life.
+This Loving Father archetype helps us to be authentic in our interactions with others.
+It helps us to be reliable and true to our word.
+It helps us to be firm, emphatic and fair.